mgrhm/monica/docs/installation/update.md

   feature](#importing-sql-from-the-exporter-feature)
   - [Importing SQL into Heroku](#importing-sql-into-heroku)
     - [WARNING: This will delete your current database.
-Only use on fresh installations, or if you know what you're doing.](#warning-this-will-delete-your-current-database-only-use-on-fresh-installations-or-if-you-know-what-youre-doing)
+Only use on fresh installations, or if you know what you’re doing.](#warning-this-will-delete-your-current-database-only-use-on-fresh-installations-or-if-you-know-what-youre-doing)

 ## Generic instructions